project-chip/connectedhomeip/docs/silabs/general/HARDWARE_REQUIREMENTS.md

         -   [SLWRB4170A](https://www.silabs.com/development-tools/wireless/zigbee/slwrb4170a-efr32mg12-radio-board)

+## Matter Over Wi-Fi Accessory Device Requirements

-## Matter over Wi-Fi Accessory Device Requirements for NCP mode
+### Matter Over Wi-Fi Accessory Device Requirements for NCP Mode

 The Silicon Labs Matter over Wi-Fi NCP mode demo and development requires two boards: the Silicon Labs EFR32 Radio board to run the Matter code and either the RS9116, SiWx917 or WF200 to run the Wi-Fi protocol stack.
 Pre-built images for the EFR32 are provided on the [Matter Artifacts page](./ARTIFACTS.md).
-Pre-built images for SiWx917 or RS9116 connectivity firmware are available as per the instructions on the [Software Requirements Page](./SOFTWARE_REQUIREMENTS.md).
+Pre-built images for SiWx917 or RS9116 connectivity firmware are also provided on the [Matter Artifacts page](./ARTIFACTS.md).

 > **Note:**
 >    1. The EFR32MG24 is the preferred starting point for Matter MCUs.
 It provides Secure Vault and can use the internal flash of the device to store an upgrade image.
->    2. The WF200 connectivity firmware image is included in the EFR32MG12 or EFR32MG24 images on the [Matter Artifacts page](./ARTIFACTS.md) for running with the WF200 in NCP mode.
-The
-Matter application downloads the connectivity firmware onto the WF200 on first-time startup.
+>    2. The WF200 connectivity firmware image is included in the EFR32MG24 images on the [Matter Artifacts page](./ARTIFACTS.md) for running with the WF200 in NCP mode.
+The Matter application downloads the connectivity firmware onto the WF200 on first-time startup.

 The following boards are supported for the Matter over Wi-Fi demos and development: